Sumerian Records: Charts and sales certifications

 Sumerian has garnered three RIAA certified gold records.
 Their first two awards originated from two singles on Asking Alexandria's debut album Stand Up and Scream (2009): "The Final Episode" and "Not The American Average".
 Their third was Bad Omens' breakthrough single, "Just Pretend" (2022).

 In 2014, Sumerian reunited Grammy-winning actor/rapper Ice-T's Body Count and released its highest-selling album in 20+ years, Manslaughter.

 In 2018, they released the first true solo album for Jonathan Davis, lead singer of Korn.
 The lead single for Jonathan's album "What It Is" went Top 5 at Rock Radio which was a first for Jonathan outside of KoRn.

-Sumerian delivered the highest charting alternative radio song for the Smashing Pumpkins in 12+ years for their lead single "Cyr" off their latest album.

 Achievements and awards

 In 2010, The Grammy Museum at LA Live had a Golden Gods: History of Heavy Metal Exhibit where the original, band sticker-covered Sony Vaio laptop that founder Ash Avildsen started the label on was displayed as a historical item.

 In 2017, Sumerian received its first Grammy nomination for Best Metal Performance for Periphery.
 That year saw Sumerian also have their first box office theatrical film release in American Satan, which debuted in select AMC theatres across the country and went top 20 in its opening weekend on box office mojo.
 The movie was picked up by Miramax for distribution and Showtime for first window domestic SVOD in the US and SKY in the UK.

 In 2018, Sumerian won the best independent label award at the Metal Hammer Golden Gods in the UK and accepted the award on stage at the O2 in London.

 In 2019, they received another "Best Metal Performance" Grammy nomination for Between The Buried And Me.

 In 2019, Guitar World listed two Sumerian artists in the top four guitarists of the decade, Tosin Abasi of Animals as Leaders and female solo artist Nita Strauss, who in addition to her solo career and being Alice Cooper's guitarist, also plays the national anthem for the home games for the LA Rams at Sofi Stadium and for WWE, most recently at WrestleMania 37.

 In 2020, the label received its first Best Rock Performance Grammy nomination for Bones UK.

 In 2021, Sumerian received the first-ever Grammy nomination in the history of the Recording Academy for a female solo artist in the Best Metal Performance category for Poppy, who also performed at the premiere ceremony.